June 27, 2021

 In today’s reading, Jesus returns to the Jewish side of the Sea of Galilee, having driven a Legion of demons into swine on the Gentile side, having calmed a storm that raised holy fear in his disciples, and having taught about the Kingdom of God through a series of parables a couple of days before.

 The parables Jesus used to describe the Kingdom of God had to do with exponential growth, something unexplainable and unexpected happening right under our noses, like mustard seed spreading.
-We will look into those parables in a few weeks, but right now, they are in the background of this larger story.
+But right now, these parables are in the background of this larger story.
 We need to keep this bigger picture in mind as we hear today’s gospel lesson.

 The larger story includes that trip across the Sea of Galilee, a trip that the disciples would have never embarked on if Jesus hadn’t told them to do it.
 It was the wrong time of day to head out across the lake, instead of hugging the safety of the shoreline.
 They weren’t really surprised to encounter a violent storm, but that storm certainly raised great fear in the disciples.